 Bio

-Rebecca is currently working within a team to develop a methodology for sequential Bayesian calibration of computer models using particle filters.
-Using the Greenhouse Energy Simulation model as an example, the methodology aims to provide a continuous calibration of model parameters that will facilitate updating as parameters change in time.
+Since starting work at the Alan Turing Institute, Rebecca has been developing a methodology for sequential Bayesian calibration of computer models using particle filters.
+This methodology has been embedded within CROP and provides ongoing calibration of model parameters that facilitates model updating as parameters change in time.